Bolivian Ram Cichlid Care Guide for Beginners

 • Hardness: 5–12 dGH

-Why Bolivian Rams Die in New Tanks
+Why Bolivian Rams Fail in New Tanks

-• Substrate traps waste
+• Substrate trapping waste in small tanks

 Feeding and Diet